Biswas005/Biswas005/README.md

 ## 🌟 What I'm Up To

+- 🦀 **Crafting** high-performance applications in Rust with memory safety
+- ⚡ **Optimizing** system-level code in C for maximum efficiency
+- 🐍 **Building** automation tools and backend services with Python
-- 🔬 **Exploring** advanced machine learning algorithms and their real-world applications
+- 🔧 **Exploring** systems programming concepts and low-level optimization
-- 🤖 **Building** IoT solutions that bridge the physical and digital worlds
-- 📚 **Learning** cutting-edge techniques in data science and AI
-- 🚀 **Experimenting** with NVIDIA TAO for computer vision projects
-- 💡 **Contributing** to open-source projects in the data science community
+- 🚀 **Contributing** to open-source projects in systems programming
+- 💡 **Learning** advanced concurrency patterns and performance techniques

 ---